-Patents are territorial rights.
+Brand Protect can advise on protecting a patent.
+Patent rights are territorial.
 A UK patent gives the holder rights within the United Kingdom.
 Similarly a patent registered in the USA only has effect in the USA.
 Patents must be applied for and enforced independently in other countries (this includes individual EU member states), and the regulations and outcomes are not always the same.

 In 1970, the Patent Cooperation Treaty (PCT) was concluded.
 It is is an international patent law treaty, that provides a unified procedure for filing patent applications to protect inventions in each of its contracting states.
 A patent application filed under the PCT is called an international application, or PCT application.

 Compared to registered designs, patents protect the more conceptual aspects of a product or process.
 The scope of protection is set out in the “claims” wording of a patent, and is not restricted to drawings.
 As words, rather than pictures, are used to outline the scope of protection, the patent rights can be applied more broadly than in registered designs.

 Patents are generally intended to cover products or processes that possess, or contain, new functional or technical aspects.
 Patents are therefore concerned with, for example, how things work, what they do, how they do it, what they are made of, or how they are made.

 Most patents are for incremental improvements in known technology; that is evolution rather than revolution.
 The technology does not have to be complex.

 US patent laws are generally considered to be the most liberal and patent-friendly in the world, particularly for inventions implemented on computers.
 By contrast, UK and European patent laws are generally more rigorous as to what can be patented.

 The inventor owns the patent.
 If the inventor was an employee, and the invention was made during the course of the inventor’s employment, then the employer is the patent owner.
 A patent can be sold or licensed for others to use the invention.

 Criteria for patentability